DeiInvictus/deiinvictus.github.io/_posts/2024-12-26-the-old-ways.markdown

 > So where does this leave the philosophers, the scholars, and **the world’s** brilliant debaters?
 God has made **the wisdom of this world** look foolish.
 Since **God in his wisdom saw to it that the world would never know him through human wisdom**, he has used our foolish preaching to save those who believe (New Living Translation, 2015, 1 Cor 1:20-21 NLT).

-In unity, let us distance ourselves from the misleading teachings and philosophies of this world, and instead turn towards the faithful educators of scripture who do not indoctrinate us into man-made systems.
+In unity, let us distance ourselves from the misleading teachings and philosophies of this world, and instead turn towards the Scriptures, and secondly, to the faithful educators of Scripture who do not indoctrinate us into man-made systems.
 Dr. Heiser (2021) exemplifies the faithful *didaskalos* when he stated:

 > "This is why the Scripture says what it says.
 Now again, **I don't care how that fits into your system**.
 Okay, I really don't. **We don't need systems**.
 We need to pay attention to the text, and we need to be consistent across the Testaments.
 That's what we need" (8:38-49).